Garden State Parkway: 2020s

 On March 24, 2020, the NJTA temporarily suspended cash toll collection due to the COVID-19 pandemic.
 Drivers without E-ZPass transponders had their license plates photographed at the toll plazas and were sent bills in the mail.
 Cash collection resumed on May 19 of that year.
 Also around this time, a new high speed toll gantry was completed at the New Gretna Toll Plaza.

 In March 2022, exit 105 was closed in multiple stages so that five of the overpasses, of which some date back to 1954 and others to 1974, could be replaced.
 The project was completed in late 2023.
 Additionally a temporary crossover was built at mile marker 108.5 that lasted from March 2023 to February 2024.

 In 2020, a project that involved making multiple improvements between mileposts 140 and 143 was commenced.
 It involves repaving the road, adding new lighting, and constructing a median barrier.
-It also systematically replaces multiple bridges in between the mile markers, including two that carry traffic over U.S. Route 22 and one that carries traffic over NJ 82.
+It also systematically replaces multiple bridges in between the mile markers, including two that carry traffic over U.S. Route 22 and one that carries traffic over Route 82.
 It is scheduled to be completed at the end of 2024.

-On February 23, 2023, the overpass carrying exit 156 was temporarily closed to traffic this was because the ramp was in the way of construction on the Passaic River Bridge and needed a retaining wall to be constructed in order to minimize disruption to local communities.
-This was completed on July 15, and is part of a greater project to reconstruct the Passaic River Bridge, the current superstructure considered functionally obsolete and structurally deficient, in addition to not meeting the greater standards of the New Jersey turnpike Authority.
+On February 23, 2023, the overpass carrying exit 156 was temporarily closed to traffic.
+This was because the ramp was in the way of construction on the Passaic River Bridge and needed a retaining wall to be constructed in order to minimize disruption to local communities.
+This was completed on July 15, and is part of a greater project to reconstruct the Passaic River Bridge, the current superstructure considered functionally obsolete and structurally deficient, in addition to not meeting the greater standards of the New Jersey Turnpike Authority.
 Work on that part of the project is scheduled for competition in fall 2025.

-Exit 127 is currently being rebuilt.